 If you get a positive response on your first email out, you are one lucky person!
 Most likely though, it will take a lot of time and effort going back and forth between different companies before you find one that likes you and what you are doing enough to support you.
 So, be persistent.
 I’m always told I’m lucky.
 It’s not the case though (at least not in the way that people mean when they say it!).
 I’m just unbelievably persistent and stubborn with everything I do (ss my husband will gladly confirm).

 Having said that, persistence can also have a negative effect.
 It can make you too pushy and demanding.
 So tread carefully.
-With every email or call you make, be professional.
+With every email or call be professional.
 Even if you don’t get the answer you want, respect their decision and thank them kindly for their time and consideration.
 They don’t owe you anything so be grateful that they even took the time to respond.

 Making enemies is never a good idea.
-Maybe a certain company won’t help you now because your adventure isn’t right but down the line you don’t know what will happen or what opportunities will arise.
+Maybe a certain company won’t help you now because your adventure isn’t right but down the line, you don’t know what will happen or what opportunities will arise.
 Stay on good terms with everyone.

 Exceed expectations with sponsors (even if you are cold, tired and hungry)